 Stuck inside?
-Here’s how you can make your toddler’s time worthwhile!
+Here’s how you can make your toddler’s time worthwhile with these rainy day toddler activities!

 - Chef’s helper – have them crush up crackers or stale bread for bread crumbs or pie crusts.
 Put the bread/crackers in a plastic storage bag and let them bag on it with a plastic or toy hammer.
 Or if you have a toy or small rolling pin, they can roll on the crackers until they are crushed.
 Even if you are not baking that day, you can save these in an airtight container for another time.